What Is Fabric Pilling? (Causes / Treatment / Prevention)

 Conair Fabric Defuzzer Reviews

-In June of 2015, Stephen Clark wrote the following Amazon review for the Conair Fabric Defuzzer and attached these pictures of his couch:
+In June of 2015, Stephen C. wrote the following review for the Conair Fabric Defuzzer and attached these pictures of his couch:

 “Works amazing!
 Used this for my new couch that pilled about 4 months into having it, didn’t take long to do and it works awesome.
 The couch looks brand new again, definitely recommend buying it.”

-As you read other reviews on Amazon, you’ll notice most people had similar experiences removing their fuzz, lint, and pilling.
+As you read more reviews on Amazon, you’ll notice most people had similar experiences removing their fuzz, lint, and pilling.

 Is Fabric Pilling Preventable?